rustymagnet3000/pycharm_lambda_setup/README.md

 ![config_options](.README_images/pycharm_config_options.png)

-## Run lambda locally, inside PyChram
+## Run lambda locally, inside PyCharm

 The quickest way to run a `lambda` inside of `PyCharm` used a `shell-script`.